jbittel/django-mama-cas/docs/forms.rst

 django-mama-cas includes a form class for implementing standard username and password authentication.
 In most cases, this will be the form of authentication required.
-CAS can be used with trust authentication, but the requirements would be highly implementation dependent.
-This class should suffice for most basic needs.
+Trust authentication can be used with CAS, but the requirements are highly implementation dependent.

 .. class:: LoginForm